theforeman/theforeman.org/_posts/2018-08-09-deploying-esxi-through-foreman.md

   Once the host is set to build mode, the MAC directory along with the boot.cfg file should be created automatically.
 For this we need to hook into the after_build event.

+  Note: We will use shell hook scripts.
+This depends on the package jgrep.
+Please ensure `whereis jgrep` runs successfully before proceeding.
+It is [recommended](https://community.theforeman.org/t/esxi-deployment-via-uefi-hook-scripts-issue/11794/13) to use Python though.
+Example Python scripts are under `/usr/share/foreman/vendor/ruby/2.3.0/gems/foreman_hooks-0.x.xx/examples`.
+Please modify accordingly.

   ```sh
   cd /usr/share/foreman/config/hooks